jibala-1022/CS342/Lab03/README.md

 ### Q3
 Execute `q3_receiver.c` and `q3_sender.c` in order

+Try compiling with `-lrt` in case of errors

 Sender data is given in `sender.txt` and receiver data is printed in `receiver.txt`

 Timestamps displayed